Jump to content

 In a world where globalisation and localisation are key to having a successful business, it’s important for brands to maintain an authentic stance whilst adapting to change.
 Vogue is a prime example of how to achieve this balance, offering a comprehensive understanding of the dynamics of globalisation and localisation in regard to global marketing and social media.

 Vogue Arabia demonstrates this approach by collaborating with local designers, photographers and influencers to create meaningful connections.
-Looking directly at their Instagram feed, Vogue Arabia showcase an array of talents and popular figures from across the region, from Emirati singers to Egyptian actresses.
+Looking directly at the Instagram feed, Vogue Arabia showcase an array of talents and popular figures from across the region, from Emirati singers to Egyptian actresses.

 By supporting emerging talent and local designers from the likes of Elie Saab, Mohammed Ashi and Zuhair Murad, Vogue's international editors play a key role in promoting regional creativity whilst showcasing Vogue’s luxurious standards.

-Localisation is important in marketing and social media because it helps brands connect with their audience in a way that feels personal, relevant, and culturally sensitive.
 People are more likely to engage with brands that understand and respect their local customs and languages.

-Here’s why it matters:
+Here’s why localisation matters:

 • Cultural relevance